moderndatacompany/dataos.info/docs/resources/lens/data_sources/snowflake.md

 ## Step 3: Deployment manifest file

-After setting up the Lens model folder, the next step is to configure the deployment manifest.
+After setting up the semantic model folder, the next step is to configure the deployment manifest.
 Below is the YAML template for configuring a Lens deployment.

 ```yaml
 # RESOURCE META SECTION